An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: Extended Experimental Results

 \subsection{The Lotus (Continued)}

-Here we also include a limited-view setting, named Lotus \texttt{Limited 45}: \num{45} angles, range $[0,135^\circ)$ in steps of $3^\circ$.
-Figure~\ref{fig:pretraining_samples_lotus} shows exemplary reconstructions on the test-fold of the synthetic datasets used for the pretraining of EDIP, for both \texttt{Sparse 20} and \texttt{Limited 45}.
-As one would expect, the FBP suffers severe streak artifacts, but the trained U-Net can recover the shapes reasonably well.
+We also include a limited-view setting, named Lotus \texttt{Limited 45}: \num{45} angles, range $[0,135^\circ)$ in steps of $3^\circ$.
+Fig.~\ref{fig:pretraining_samples_lotus} shows exemplary reconstructions on the test-fold of the synthetic datasets used for pretraining, for both \texttt{Sparse 20} and \texttt{Limited 45}.
+The FBP suffers severe streak artifacts, but the trained U-Net can recover the shapes well.

-Analogously to Figure \ref{fig:comp_ellipses_lotus_20-main}, the PSNR convergence of EDIP on the Lotus root for the \texttt{Limited 45} setting is shown in Figure~\ref{fig:comp_ellipses_lotus_limited_45-main}; the reconstructions are reported in Figure~\ref{fig:reco_ellipses_lotus_limited_45}.
-From the numerical results, one can draw analogous conclusions as for the case of \texttt{Sparse 20}.
+The PSNR convergence of EDIP on Lotus root for the \texttt{Limited 45} setting is shown in Fig.~\ref{fig:comp_ellipses_lotus_limited_45-main}; the reconstructions are reported in Fig.~\ref{fig:reco_ellipses_lotus_limited_45}.
+These numerical results indicate analogous conclusions as for the case of \texttt{Sparse 20}.

+Table~\ref{tab:numerical_eval_results_lotus} reports overall tabular results for Lotus \texttt{Sparse 20} and Lotus \texttt{Limited 45}.
+Rise time is defined to be the minimal number of iterations after which the PSNR reaches steady PSNR of DIP (noise) minus \SI{0.1}{dB}.
+Both maximum PSNR and steady PSNR are computed using the iteration-wise median PSNR history over the \num{5} repeated runs (varying the random seed).
+For steady PSNR, the median value of the median PSNR history over the last \num{5}k iterations is considered.
+The convergence of TV is observed to be very stable, and we report the final PSNR.
+Initial PSNR is the mean value over the \num{5} repeated runs.

-Table~\ref{tab:numerical_eval_results_lotus} reports overall tabular results for the Lotus \texttt{Sparse 20} and the Lotus \texttt{Limited 45}.
-The following observations can be drawn: pretraining (on the ellipses dataset) can substantially accelerate and stabilize the convergence of DIP.
+It is observed that pretraining can substantially accelerate and stabilize the convergence of DIP.
 The acceleration factor is more substantial, when considering the FBP as input.
-The maximum PSNR (Max.\ PSNR) and steady PSNR suggest that pretraining also contribute to ameliorate the quality of the reconstruction.
-However, the focus of our work is the speed-up induced by the pretraining, and we abstain from drawing any conclusive remarks on the quality of the the reconstructed image when reconstructing from real-measured data.
-The performance of EDIP-FE is largely comparable to EDIP, but with fewer parameters to update.
-EDIP-FE is thus computationally lighter than EDIP.
+The maximum PSNR (Max.\ PSNR) and steady PSNR suggest that pretraining also improves the reconstruction quality.
+The performance of EDIP-FE is largely comparable to EDIP.